 Pliers are an extremely versatile and useful tool for any homeowner or tradesman.
 No matter your handyman level, having quality pliers can make all the difference.
 And to get the best, you need a pair of pliers made in the USA with American steel.

 It can be challenging to find a quality pair of pliers.
 But don’t worry!
-We can save you time sifting through reviews and product details and point you in the right direction.
+We can save you time sifting through product details and point you in the right direction.
 Read our findings below and all the pliers we found that are made in the USA.

 Full List of Pliers Brands Made in the USA

 Channellock has been making tools in America by hand since 1886 and now manufactures more than 75 different sizes and types of pliers.
-Run by the fifth generation of the DeArment family, Channellock is full committed to supporting the 350 American jobs it creates and being one of the largest employers in Crawford County, Pennsylvania.
-Their slogan is ‘it’s not the easiest way, but it’s the Channellock way’, knowing that their products are more expensive but worth it to be American-made quality.
+Run by the fifth generation of the DeArment family, Channellock is fully committed to supporting the 350 American jobs it creates and being one of the largest employers in Crawford County, Pennsylvania.
+Their slogan is ‘it’s not the easiest way, but it’s the Channellock way,’ knowing that their products are more expensive but worth it to be American-made quality.

 Channellock pioneered the original Tongue and Groove pliers and now offers a wide range of pliers.
-This includes SPEEDGRIP, Linemen’s, cutting, long nose, long reach and slip joint.
-Their products are made from forced high carbon US steel and the teeth grip is laser-hardened for extra strength.
-They all feature a blue comfort non-slip handle too and you can buy their pliers in a variety of sets, depending on your needs.
+This includes SPEEDGRIP, Linemen’s, cutting, long nose, long reach, and slip joint.
+Their products are made from forced high-carbon US steel, and the teeth grip is laser-hardened for extra strength.
+They all feature a blue comfort non-slip handle, too, and you can buy their pliers in a variety of sets, depending on your needs.

 Klein Tools has been manufacturing its products in America since 1857.
-Now onto the sixth generation of the Klein family who is keeping the tradition of manufacturing in the US, they are continuously investing in American manufacturing.
+Now onto the sixth generation of the Klein family, who is keeping the tradition of manufacturing in the US, they are continuously investing in American manufacturing.
 However, Klein does insource some products to its USA plants.

 Specializing in pliers, Klein now offers a huge range as part of its catalog.
-Their product range includes side cutting lineman’s pliers, all-purpose pliers, diagonal cutting pliers, needle nose pliers, insulated pliers, adjustable pump pliers, electronics pliers, slip joint pliers, special use pliers, and pliers grips.
+Their product range includes side-cutting lineman’s pliers, all-purpose pliers, diagonal-cutting pliers, needle nose pliers, insulated pliers, adjustable pump pliers, electronics pliers, slip joint pliers, special use pliers, and pliers grips.